jan-bogaerts/mark/src/markdownCode.md

 - all actions or functions that the user can trigger from a component, should be wrapped in a proper error handler so that when an error occurs, an electron dialog box is shown to the user with details on the error.

 ### Theme service
-- The theme service is a global singleton, responsible for managing the currently selected theme: when the selected theme is changed, the new value is saved to the local storage.
-When the service is created, the value previously stored in local storage, is retrieved.
+- The theme service is a global singleton, responsible for managing the currently selected theme font & font-size: when the selected theme, font or font-size is changed, the new value is saved to the local storage.
+When the service is created, the values previously stored in local storage, are retrieved.
 - The service allows for a selection between a light or dark theme.
-- Every component uses this service to retrieve the currently selected theme so it can apply this.
+- Every component uses this service to retrieve the currently selected theme (not the font or font-size)  so it can apply this.
 Components don't need to subscribe for changes to the selected theme value, they only need to retrieve this value from the theme service and use the styling names, based on the selected. theme.
 - The main window refreshes it's entire content when the selected theme is updated.

 ### project service
 - the project service is a global singleton that is responsible for:
   - creating a new project
     - all data is cleared from the project's data list
-    - all registered gpt-services recreate their cache object.
+    - all registered gpt-transformers recreate their cache object.
     - an event is raised to indicate that the data has changed (for the project-editor & and results-view components, if they are opened)
   - opening an existing project.
     - read the contents of the file that is specified as a parameter.
 Read it as a string.
     - split the file in lines
-    - for each line in the file, parse it and store the result object of the parse in the project's data list.
-This way, the list has an item for each line at the same index number as the line number in the file.
+    - for each line in the file, parse it using the line-parser service.
-    - fore each registered gpt-service, recreate the cache object, with as parameter the name of the existing cached file so that it can be loaded again.
+    - for each registered gpt-service, recreate the cache object, with as parameter the name of the existing cached file so that it can be loaded again.
     - raise an event to indicate that the data has changed (for the project editor)
   - saving the currently opened project.
     - open the file that was specified in the argument, for writing